 ABA Therapist: Job Description & Career Requirements

-Applied behavioral analysis (ABA) therapists are behavioral development professionals who help patients overcome mental and social disabilities.
+Applied behavioral analysis (ABA) therapists are behavioral development professionals who study how environment impacts behavior to help patients overcome a range of mental and social challenges.
+Many ABA therapists work with autistic children and other patients with developmental issues, either in a clinical setting or in the patient's home.
+These therapists often reinforce positive, learned behaviors using specialized techniques that may include reward systems, incidental teaching, pivotal response training and/or milieu therapy.
 Becoming an ABA therapist requires formal education in psychology, behavior analysis, or a related field of study.
-Therapists at both undergraduate and graduate degree levels may find opportunities in the occupation.
-ABA therapists are generally required to obtain state licensure.
+Occupational opportunities exist for therapists at graduate degree levels and, in a more limited scope, at undergraduate degree levels.
+Generally, ABA therapists are also required to obtain state licensure.

 ABA Therapist Requirements